 Don continues independent filmmaking with Gary, establishing their new company Don Bluth Films Inc. in Phoenix.
 They have begun work on a movie version of Dragon's Lair and recently launched Don Bluth University to teach animation online.
 Don has been a member of the Academy of Motion Picture Arts and Sciences since 1976.
 Gary joined in 1978.

-Don Bluth and Gary Goldman will appear with The Secret of NIMH at 1:30 p.m.
-Saturday, August 13 in the Plaza Theatre.
+Don Bluth and Gary Goldman will appear for an on-stage interview with The Secret of NIMH at 1:30 p.m.
+Saturday, August 12 in the Plaza Theatre.
 They also will appear for a Filmmaker's Brunch Q&A at 11 a.m.
-Sunday, August 14 in the Foundation Room.
+Sunday, August 13 in the Foundation Room.

 Laura Emerick will introduce several movies at this year’s Plaza Classic Film Festival.

-Scott McGee is in his third year of sharing his extensive movie knowledge with Plaza Classic Film Festival fans.
-Scott is the director of program production at Turner Classic Movies and for the upcoming streaming service, FilmStruck, releasing this fall.
+Scott McGee is in his fourth year of sharing his extensive movie knowledge with Plaza Classic Film Festival fans.
+Scott is the director of program production at Turner Classic Movies and its new streaming service, FilmStruck, a collaboration with the Criterion Collection.
 As part of the team behind the TCM Classic Film Festival and the TCM Classic Cruise, he has programmed and introduced films and interviewed special guests at both events.
 He serves as host of the TCM Podcast, and has spoken at the George Eastman House, the Plaza Classic Film Festival, the Atlanta Film Festival, the Atlanta Jewish Film Festival, as well as various universities and civic clubs.
 He is currently researching a forthcoming book on stunt work in movies.

 Bart Weiss is an award-winning independent film and video producer, director, editor and educator from Dallas.
 He is mostly known as the director and founder of the Dallas VideoFest.
 He produces the TV show Frame of Mind on KERA TV in Dallas, and is the artistic director of 3 Stars Cinema.
 He has traveled to Nigeria, Pakistan and China to show American documentaries for the U.S. State Department.
 He has taught film and video at Texas A&M's Visualization Lab, Southern Methodist University, UT Austin, and West Virginia State College, and is currently an associate professor at UT Arlington.
 He is a former president of the Association of Independent Video and Filmmakers (AIVF), former (and founding) board member Dallas Artists Research and Exhibition (DARE), past vice president of the Texas Association of Film and Tape Professionals (TAFTP), founder and past president of the West Virginia Filmmakers' Guild, and co-founder of the Dallas Video Festival and the Video Association of Dallas.
 He has been a video columnist for the Dallas Morning News, Dallas Times Herald, and United Features Syndicate.
 Bart received an MFA in Film Directing from Columbia University in 1978 and a B.A. in Radio TV and Film from Temple University in 1975.